tolitius/lasync/README.md

 INFO: pool q-size: 0, submitted: 68
 ```

-Here lasync show was rocking on 4 core box (which it picked up on), so regardless of how many tasks are being pushed to it,
+here lasync show was rocking on 4 core box (which it picked up on), so regardless of how many tasks are being pushed to it,
 the queue max size always stays at 4, and lasync creates that back pressure in case the task q limit is reached.
 In fact the "blocking" can be seen in action, as each task is sleeping for a second,
 so the whole thing can be visually seen being processed by 4, pause, next 4, pause, etc..

-Here is [the code](dev/show.clj) behind the show
+here is [the code](dev/show.clj) behind the show

-## Tweaking other knobs
+## tweaking other knobs

-#### Queue implementation
+#### queue implementation

-While `ArrayLimitedQueue` fits most of the use cases, a custom, or a different queue can be configured via `:queue`:
+while `ArrayLimitedQueue` fits most of the use cases, a custom, or a different queue can be configured via `:queue`:

 ```clojure
 (def pool (lasync/pool :queue (LinkedLimitedQueue.
 128)))
 ```

-#### Thread factory
+#### thread factory

-By default lasync's thread factory tries to have reasonable defaults but if you want to make your it's simply a matter
+by default lasync's thread factory tries to have reasonable defaults but if you want to make your it's simply a matter
 of reify'ing an interface.

 ```clojure